 If you listen to social media trends these days, you would probably say no, rice isn’t good for you at all.
 Rice is high in carbs and doesn’t contain all that many nutrients, just like pasta.

 Yet, rice has some surprising benefits too.
-Even white rice might be better than you expect.
+Even white rice and rice noodles might be better than you expect.

 As you probably know, rice comes in a variety of forms.
 White rice and brown rice are the most well-known, but there are plenty of others too, including black rice, wild rice, and red cargo rice.